Chris Ferguson

-Christopher Philip Ferguson (born April 11, 1963) is an American professional poker player.
+Christopher Philip Ferguson (born April 11, 1963) is an American retired professional poker player.
 He has won six World Series of Poker events, including the 2000 WSOP Main Event, and the 2008 NBC National Heads-Up Poker Championship.
 Ferguson is a computer scientist by training and education.

 On September 20, 2011, the U.S. Justice Department filed a motion to amend a civil complaint, with the belief that Ferguson and three other directors for the popular poker client Full Tilt Poker were running a Ponzi scheme that paid out $444 million of customer money to themselves and the firm's owners.

 Early life and education

 Ferguson was born in Los Angeles, California.
 Both Ferguson's parents have doctoral degrees in mathematics and his father, Thomas S. Ferguson, teaches game theory and theoretical probability at UCLA.

 Ferguson attended UCLA, where he earned a Ph.D. in computer science (focusing on virtual network algorithms) in 1999 after five years as an undergraduate and 13 years as a graduate student.
 His Ph.D. advisor was Leonard Kleinrock.
 While at UCLA Ferguson appeared on the Ricky Jay Television Special "Learned Pigs and Fireproof Women" as an assistant.